Skip to main content

 • Gonadorelin ∞ When the body receives testosterone from an external source, it signals the pituitary gland to stop producing luteinizing hormone (LH), which in turn tells the testes to stop producing their own testosterone.
 This can lead to testicular atrophy and impact fertility.
 Gonadorelin is a peptide that mimics Gonadotropin-Releasing Hormone (GnRH), stimulating the pituitary to continue releasing LH and FSH.
 This action helps maintain natural testicular function and size during therapy.

-Recent large-scale clinical research, such as the TRAVERSE study, has provided reassuring data regarding the cardiovascular safety of (TRT).
+Recent large-scale clinical research, such as the TRAVERSE study, has provided reassuring data regarding the cardiovascular safety of testosterone replacement therapy (TRT).
 The study found that in men with hypogonadism and high cardiovascular risk, TRT was noninferior to placebo for major adverse cardiac events.
 It did, however, note a higher incidence of atrial fibrillation and pulmonary embolism, underscoring that while overall risk is not elevated, specific considerations remain essential for patient selection and monitoring.

 Effective long-term management of male hormones involves a multi-faceted approach that supports the entire endocrine axis, not just the target hormone.